The League of Gentlemen: Scripts and That

 - Jeremy Dyson is the member of The League who generally didn't appear on screen.
 Other TV work has included co-writing Funland for BBC Three with Simon Ashdown, in which Mark Gatiss made an appearance as Ashley Chapfel, and Two Can Play at That Game, a Season 2 episode of Randall & Hopkirk (Deceased) which he co-wrote with Mark Gatiss.
 His most recent script for a UK telefantasy series, however, was Billy Goat for the 2008 BBC One series Fairy Tales.

 - Mark Gatiss has written four Doctor Who novels: Nightshade, St Anthony's Fire, The Roundheads and Last of the Gadarene.
-More recently he has written four episodes for the Doctor Who television series itself, including the popular The Unquiet Dead, the script to which was included in Doctor Who: The Shooting Scripts in October 2005.
-Two further scripts for the series are curently in the pipeline for 2012/13.
+More recently he has written six episodes for the Doctor Who television series itself, including the popular The Unquiet Dead, the script to which was included in Doctor Who: The Shooting Scripts in October 2005.

 As well as co-writing the final episode of Randall & Hopkirk (Deceased) in 2001 with Jeremy Dyson, he also appeared in the first episode of Season 1, Drop Dead, as Inspector Large, and has proved a notable contributor to BBC Four, scripting the three-part Christmas ghost-fest Crooked House, the 2011 adaptation of HG Wells' The First Men in the Moon, and also presented the notable A History of Horror series.
 Not to mention appearing in the channel's live re-make of The Quatermass Experiment in 2005.

 However, despite all this success, his most notable TV contribution to date has been Sherlock, the BAFTA-winning ratings behemoth that he co-created with Steven Moffatt.
-Season 3 is scheduled for broadcast in 2013.
+Season 3 is scheduled for broadcast in 2014.
+His most was An Adventure in Space a Time, a BBC Two drama which chronicled the creation and development of Doctor Who in 1963.

 - Reece Shearsmith's other telefantasy connections include appearing in the Gatiss and Dyson episode of Randall & Hopkirk (Deceased) as Helium Harry, and he also appeared in the Doctor Who spin-off drama Auton.
 More recently he teamed up with Steve Pemberton for the criminally-underrated BBC Two comedy Psychoville, which featured many characters who could have walked straight of Royston Vasey.